 - keeping track of appointments and social activities

-Each property comes with built-in 24-Hour emergency alarm equipment, smoke and heat detectors which can be monitored by both on site staff and ATEC24’s monitoring and response service.
-In addition, properties are fitted with inactivity monitors that alert us if there has been no movement in your property.
+Each property comes with built-in 24-hour emergency alarm equipment, smoke and heat detector.
+Also, properties are fitted with inactivity monitors that alert us if there has been no movement in your property.
 Some properties are adapted for people with disabilities, and additional pieces of assistive equipment can be added if you have a specific need.